wp-cli/entity-command/README.md

 ### wp user unspam

-Removes one or more users from spam.
+Removes one or more users from spam on multisite.

 ~~~
 wp user unspam <id>...